lilium895/Telegram-chat-restorer-pyautogui-version/README.md

-#Telegram chat restorer pyautogui version
+# Telegram chat restorer - pyautogui version

 Bonjour tout-le-monde!
 This project allows you to import your previously exported telegram chat into your telegram app.